P4bl246/Ensamblador-Assembler/README.en.md

 **Q: Why do .txt files appear in my folder after running the assembler?**

-A: The assembler creates temporary files during processing (`file.txt`, `table.txt`, `copy.txt` if there are errors).
-If the assembly was successful, most of these are automatically deleted. `table.txt` is retained so you can inspect the symbol table.
+A: The assembler creates temporary files during processing (`archivo.txt`, `tabla.txt`, `copua.txt` if there are errors).
+If the assembly was successful, most of these are automatically deleted. `tabla.txt` is retained so you can inspect the symbol table.

 ---

 **Q: Can I use this assembler for projects other than NAND2TETRIS?**

 A: Yes, as long as your target architecture is HACK-compatible (16-bit, same instruction set A and C).
-You can extend the operators by modifying the `pattern` structure in `assembling.h`.
+You can extend the operators by modifying the `patron` structure in `ensamblando.h`.

 --

-**Q: Why do I need the alternative version of `copyValuesWithVariables` in VSCode?**
+**Q: Why do I need the alternative version of `copiarValoresConVariables` in VSCode?**

 A: Some modern compilers optimize code differently.
 The alternative version uses `sprintf` instead of direct buffer manipulation, which is more cross-compiler compatible.